Rigid bronchoscopy: Instrumentation

 - University of California Irvine

 Rigid bronchoscopy is a technique that visualizes the trachea and proximal bronchi.
 It is usually performed in the operating room under general anesthesia.
 Rigid bronchoscopy is most commonly used to manage patients who have obstruction of either their trachea or a proximal bronchus, since the rigid bronchoscope’s large lumen facilitates suctioning and the removal of debris, or for interventional procedures such as insertion of airway stents [1,2].
-(See "Diagnosis and management of central airway obstruction" and "Airway stents".)
+(See "Clinical presentation, diagnostic evaluation, and management of central airway obstruction in adults" and "Airway stents".)

 Rigid bronchoscopes, equipment for visualization, and accessory instruments are reviewed here.
 Techniques of rigid bronchoscopic intubation are described separately.
 (See "Rigid bronchoscopy: Intubation techniques".)